Objects, Methods & Integers

 variables and then passing them to assert_equal

 One important aspect of tests to keep in mind is: we should have one test per behavior.
 If we look carefully, both tests we currently have are testing the same behavior, a simple case of converting an integer to its binary notation.
-So, I think both tests should be merged into one (and the test be renamed accordingly):
+So, I think both tests should be merged into one (and the test should be renamed accordingly):

 Now that we have working software, backed by tests, we should be safe to use it in a "real" application.